Abhisheknakka/datatalks-final-project/README.md

 # Dockerization
 The project includes a docker-compose for managing dependencies.

-the easiest way torun this application is  with
+the easiest way to run this application is  with

 ```bash
 docker-compose up
 ```
-if yo udont want to use docker and run locally , you need to manually prepare the environment and install all  the dependencies.

-we use `pipenv` for managing dependencies

-Hybrid Search: Implemented and evaluated
+### Acknowledgement

+Thanks to Alexey, course participants and datatalks club team for their support and value feedback throughout the learning process.